-- Hereditary angioedema (HAE), a rare condition that is genetic
+- Hereditary angioedema (HAE), a rare genetic condition

 - Acquired angioedema (AAE)

 Angioedema can take anywhere from minutes to hours to develop.
-It may affect just one side of the body but not the other.
+It may affect just one side of the body.
 In most cases, angioedema is mild.
 Severe angioedema can cause the throat or tongue to swell, cutting off the airway, and it can be life threatening.

 Signs and Symptoms